 AE Tip™: It's important to consider a member type's settings when creating or reviewing your dues rules.

-Note: If you are thinking about a major dues re-structure, please consider setting up a workshop with our team to discuss your possible changes.
+Novi Note: If you are thinking about a major re-structuring of your dues rules, please consider setting up a workshop with our team to discuss your possible changes.
 This will help ensure that the proposed changes work efficiently with your site.

 Accessing Your Dues Rules